Princess Charlene shares video of her and Prince Albert’s wedding song

 Princess Charlene of Monaco’s most recent Instagram post is a sentimental one!
-On Sunday, the mom of two shared a video of musician Alouise performing her and Prince Albert ’s wedding song—“My Hele Hart” by the South African vocal quartet Romanz.
+On Sunday, the mom of two shared a video of musician Alouise performing her and Prince Albert’s wedding song—“My Hele Hart” by the South African vocal quartet Romanz.

 “My dear friend Alouise, Thank you for remembering our wedding song.
 With all my heart Merci ❤️,” the Princess captioned the post.
 Alouise dedicated the song to the royal saying, “Charlene, this song is for you.”